michal-bures/konkr_data/ai-chatter/default.md

 - Wow!
 You must really want the other guy to win.
 - Wow!
 How stupid of you.
 - This is why we can’t have nice things.
+- A very poor choice, a fatal mistake even.
+- Oh.
+How disappointing.
+- Sigh...
+This is going to end badly for both of us.
+- Wow.
+This is really disappointing.
+- Oh, you have got to be kidding me...

 > invaded, suffered major damage, weaker, was weaker, was not hostile, common enemy, angry reaction
 - Pick a fight with someone your own size!
 - I could have helped, you know?
 - Sure, pick on the little guy.
 - How brave of you...
+- How very brave of you...
+- Seriously?
+You're picking on me?
+- Oh, you have got to be kidding me...
+- You sure I'm the one you want to be fighting right now?
+- Don't you have bigger problems to worry about?
+- You sure I'm the enemy here?
+- You think I am the enemy here?

 > invaded, suffered major damage, had common enemy, angry reaction
 - Don't you have bigger problems then me?